YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BADSRVRNETMSG, Invalid message received from GT.CM server

-Run Time Error: This indicates that a YottaDB/GT.M process received an invalid message.
+Run Time Error: This indicates that a YottaDB process received an invalid message.
 Possible causes include an undetected network error, a message originating from a process that is inappropriately intruding on the GT.CM environment, or a protocol failure in a legitimate process.

 Action: Retry the action that resulted in the notification error.
 If the problem persists, contact the group responsible for database operations on your network.
 Stop and restart the server to attempt to resolve the problem.